 - Check out the websites link profile beforehand and make sure the link would be trusted.

-- Look for niche and specialist websites which doesn’t have a broad range of topics.
-Sites with a broad range of topics tend to (although not always) exist purely for money making purposes.
+- Look for niche and specialist websites which don’t have a broad range of topics.
+Sites with a broad range of subjects tend to (although not always) exist purely for money making purposes.

 - Add some meaty data.
 The post has to have a point and needs to be meaningful.
 Gather data and show it off to prove your point, the visitors of the post will love it.

 - Put your name on it!
-If you have to hide behind a fake persona then it can easily look like you have something to hide.
-If you put your genuine name to it and back it up with links to your social accounts it looks much more genuine.
+If you have to hide behind a fake persona, then it can quickly look like you have something to hide.
+If you put your actual name to it and back it up with links to your social accounts, it looks much more natural.
 Even better still; link to your Google Plus account and build your author reputation.

 - Share it socially afterwards.
 Pull in favours, tweet relevant people in the niche and create a dialogue or discussion between them.
 Don’t fake this step, put the effort in.

-Ultimately you have to take yourself back 10 years.
+Ultimately you have to take yourself back ten years.
 Forget about the value of the link and think about the value of the visitors and the readership.
 The link, while being the goal, needs to be seen as a bonus.
-I’m pretty certain Google will start looking at signals which will firmly split guest blogging in to two categories; spam and non-spam.
+I’m pretty confident Google will start looking at signals which will firmly split guest blogging into two categories; spam and non-spam.

 Now would be a good time to cleanse your link profile.
 Check out all the blog post links pointing to your site and see if they align with the first set of bullet points above get them cleaned up.
 Either NOFOLLOW the links or get them removed altogether.